 My Grandpa was an avid amateur photographer and after he retired in the 1980’s, he gave me my first Konica point-and-shoot camera.
 I don’t know when exactly, but I started a ritual with Grandpa of photographing our feet everywhere we went, as if to say, “We were here!"
 It struck a cord and continued for years, long before I was making my living as a photographer.

-Our feet obviously connect us to the earth; they are our chief source of grounding.
-In thinking about an actual project that was larger and more complex than just photos of my feet, I began to shape it by looking beyond the graphic elements of light, color & composition and focus intently on the unseen narrative.
-“What is the story?” is always my boomerang question- finding and riding the line between personal & universal themes.
+Our feet connect us to the earth.
+In thinking about an visual narrative for the project that was more complex than just photos of my or anyone else's feet, I began to shape it by looking beyond the elements of light, color & composition and focus intently on the 'unseen' narrative.
+“What is the story?” was always the boomerang question... riding the line between personal & universal themes.

-Paul Sills, the legendary improvasational theater director and founder of The Second City, used to say, when actors were stuck in a improvised scene, “Get out of your head and feel your Feet!”
+My first real mentor as an actor was Paul Sills, the legendary improvasational theater director and founder of The Second City, who used to say, when actors were stuck in a improvised scene, “Get out of your head and feel your Feet!”